coreos/coreos-assembler/README.md

-# Mantle: Gluing CoreOS together
+# Mantle: Gluing Container Linux together

 This repository is a collection of utilities for developing Container Linux.
 Most of the tools are for uploading, running, and interacting with Container Linux instances running